AlexanderRajan/RajanBlog/_posts/2020-08-31-Motor-chapter.md

 In the motor hierarchy information flows down from the brain to muscles far more than it flows back up.
 The brain is the boss and muscles are the workers.
 That said, there is some information flow upwards as information from sensory receptors in the muscles and skin is fed back into the system, reaching both motoneurons and also (eventually) forebrain motor control centers.

-This chapter will be organized as follows:
+This chapter we will cover:
 * Muscles
   * Muscle types
   * Components of muscles